jxz12/EcoBuilder/README.md

 verify high scores by checking matrices

 # Other
-do cholesky instead of SGD
-score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap and on finish double check the teams visualisations (better constrain for trophic, procrustes for nontrophic) more fidelity in link balls remove/disable layout groups as soon as levels are spawned release game with australian fires as angle?
+score number colour can be green when it shouldn't procrustes thing for SGD score explanation and show highest on tap (or make it blink?) health and traits hide if empty tap and on finish double check the teams visualisations (do procrustes for both) more fidelity in link balls remove/disable layout groups as soon as levels are spawned release game with australian fires as angle?